 (5) Authorized representative: means a person aged 18 years or older who is designated, in writing, by the applicant and is sufficiently knowledgeable about the applicant/benefit group's circumstances to complete the application form correctly and represent the benefit group.

-(6) Benefit group: means an individual or group of individuals authorized to receive cash assistance financed by federal or state funds.
+B. Definitions beginning with "B": Benefit group: means an individual or group of individuals authorized to receive cash assistance financed by federal or state funds.